Common Dangers in Industrial Kitchens

 The owner or management company in charge of an industrial kitchen may be held liable for any dangerous conditions that exist on the premises.
 However, lots of dangers in kitchens exist because of human error or negligence.
 Some of the most common kitchen dangers include:

 - Lacerations and puncture wounds from knives, slicers, or other sharp objects

 - Burn injuries from hot food, beverages, or cooking surfaces

 - Burn injuries caused by fires or malfunctioning equipment

 - Slip and fall injuries from unattended spills

 Kitchens are incredibly dangerous even in the most ideal situations.
 However, making safety a priority and keeping premises safe can prevent numerous unnecessary injuries.

-If you or someone you love has been the victim of an industrial kitchen injury, the Raleigh workers’ compensation attorney of the Law Office of Sam Scudder is prepared to help.
+If you or someone you love has been the victim of an industrial kitchen injury, the Morehead City workers’ compensation attorney of the Law Office of Sam Scudder is prepared to help.
 Contact our offices at (252) 222-0227 to discuss filing a claim for workers’ comp benefits today.